omundy/learn-javascript/topics/functions/functions.md

 ---

-## More Function Concepts
+## More Concepts

-Continue for more concepts.
+Continue for more related concepts.